Skip to content

 Duties / Responsibilities:

-• Cross-Collaborate to Protect Data - Data technicians install and arrange new equipment for data centers.
-This may include physically upgrading internal system components (CPU), memory hard drives, fiber cables, copper, and more.
-Once they install new equipment, data technicians often collaborate with software and networking engineering teams to ensure cybersecurity and network efficiency.
+• Install and arrange new equipment for data centers, including physically upgrading internal system components (CPU), memory hard drives, fiber cables, copper, and more.

 Skills / Requirements / Qualifications